Listen to the audio for this podcast here.

-Host: Welcome to the Lifelong Wellness podcast where we talk to wellness professionals from so many walks of life from around the world and get their insight into living healthier.
+Host: Welcome to the Lifelong Wellness podcast, where we talk to wellness professionals from around the world to gain their insights into healthier living.
 I'm your host, Wes Malik.
-Today's guest is Dr. Irena Kyd who is a retired physician, she's an OB/GYN and now she's an executive and relationship coach as well as a marriage facilitator.
-She develops techniques that integrate mind and brain work to help high achievers breakthrough limiting mindset barriers and she also works with high-stress individuals.
-Her techniques address and resolve issues at their core, allowing clients to live a stress-free, healthy and fulfilling life.
-And to talk about stress in normal days and of course in days like these, let's talk to Dr. Irena Kyd.
+Today's guest is Dr. Irena Kyd, a retired OB/GYN physician, and current relationship coach and marriage facilitator.
+She develops techniques that integrate mind and brain work to help high achievers break through limiting mindset barriers.
+She also works with high-stress individuals.
+Her techniques address and resolve issues at their core, allowing clients to live stress-free, healthy and fulfilling lives.
+So, to talk about stress in normal times, and of course in days like these, let's talk to Dr. Irena Kyd.
 Welcome to the Lifelong Wellness podcast.
 How are you doing today?

 Host: I'm very good.
-We are all experiencing pretty much the same in North America going through a coronavirus and COVID with different stages affecting us with our physical health, with our mental health, with our family relationships and the changing dynamics.
+We are all experiencing pretty much the same in North America, going through the coronavirus and COVID, with different stages affecting us with our physical health, with our mental health, with our family relationships and the changing dynamics.
 We're going through a period of change.
 Have you gone through the same period of change everyone else has or has it been different for you?

-Irena: It may have been slightly different for me because I have nothing affected as much.
-Of course, other people are in the midst of it because of the thing like two of my kids, one of them living in Brooklyn, which is a huge hotspot and another one in Los Angeles which is now becoming again a hotspot.
-But for me and my husband and our middle son, because he has no work, living out in the blue docks a little bit have not been impacted as much and I’m very grateful for that.
+Irena: It may have been slightly different for me because I have not been affected as much.
+Of course, other people are in the midst of it because of something like two of my kids.
+One of them is living in Brooklyn, which is a huge hotspot and another one is in Los Angeles, which is now becoming a hotspot again.
+But for me and my husband and our middle son, because he has no work, living out in the boondocks a little bit, have not been impacted as much and I’m very grateful for that.
 But I can see that all around me people are frantic or stressed out or crazy and going nuts.
-Sure, they have been changes going on and I'm thinking some of them were actually beneficial.
+Sure, there have been changes going on, but I'm thinking some of them were actually beneficial.

-Irena: So we have noticed, even though we are out in the blue docks, there was never much traffic, there was none left, there was no traffic.
+Irena: So, we have noticed, even though we are out in the boondocks, there was never much traffic, there was none left, there was no traffic.
 We noticed the air pollution has gone down, right?
-We have noticed worldwide that nature is kind of bouncing back because people are not polluting the environment this much as they used to.
+We have noticed worldwide that nature is kind of bouncing back because people are not polluting the environment as much as they used to.

 Host: Activity has gone down, yes.

 Irena: Activity has gone down, the traffic is…You know, the insane traffic in New York City, all of a sudden, you can drive into New York City as a normal human would.
-But before COVID, you had to drive…What took an hour, a good hour to New York from where we are, you had to do that 4 in the morning.
-Other than that, otherwise, it would be like twice or three times as much because of the traffic which is crazy.
+But before COVID, you had to drive…What took an hour, a good hour to New York from where we are, you had to do that at 4 in the morning.
+Otherwise, it would be like twice or three times as long because of the traffic which is crazy.
 And that makes people nuts, too, because it’s lost time.

 Host: Do you think these effects will be long-term?

 Host: Absolutely.
 Adversity has, you know taught us, you know, to adapt and to change and that's what we're doing.
 And going through that shift does elevate everyone’s stress level.
 The news is stressing everyone out, Irena.
-Just the thoughts of, you know, relationships have been, you know, pull thin, you know, there’s a lot of stress.
+Just the thoughts of, you know, relationships have been, you know, pulled thin, you know.
+There’s a lot of stress.
 So let's talk about that a little bit.

 Host: What exactly is stress?
 And in a normal day without COVID-19, why is everybody so stressed out?

-Irena: …is that in our generation or in the world right now where we are we living in the Western Hemisphere is that we have impressions bombarding us daily.
-Though many that studies have shown that per day we’re getting as many impressions as our caveman ancestors did over a lifetime.
-Can you imagine having a lifetime of impressions crammed into one day and day after day after day?
+Irena: … is that in our generation, or in the world right now where we are we living in the Western Hemisphere, is that we have impressions bombarding us daily.
+Though many studies have shown that per day we’re getting as many impressions as our caveman ancestors did over a lifetime.
+Can you imagine having a lifetime of impressions crammed into one day, and day after day after day?